LiquidSmokeX64/coffeelinux/README.md

 9: Edit "arch-box" to whatever you want the PC name to be in 2 places.
 Change "archuser" to your username as well in 2 places.
 Change "arch-pc" to the name you chose in the stage 1 script.
 Save and exit

+10: Enter: nano /arch-linux-installer/arch-install_xyz_intel_nvidia_x86_64_stage4.sh

+11: Edit "archuser" to your username in 2 places.
+Save and exit.

 10: Enter: bash /arch-linux-installer/arch-install_xyz_intel_nvidia_x86_64_stage1.sh

 11: Enter: g